 Faculty Research Areas

 The great breadth of biodiversity reflects the interrelatedness of entities from genes through species and ecosystems.
-Our faculty study systematic, evolutionary, and conservation biology in both the field and the lab to better understand Earth's biodiversity and help conserve it.
+Saint Louis University faculty study systematic, evolutionary, and conservation biology in both the field and the lab to better understand Earth's biodiversity and help conserve it.

 Thanks to our location in St. Louis, we have many productive research ties to the Missouri Botanical Garden.
 Our professors here study plant evolutionary biology and population genetics, with a special emphasis on the evolution of pollination systems.